-This topic contains 16 replies, has 8 voices, and was last updated by Anonymous 1 week, 3 days ago.
+- This topic has 16 replies, 8 voices, and was last updated 1 year, 1 month ago by Anonymous.

 Hey guys, Larry kindly sent me this hand written transcription for tequila which also includes the solo section.
 I haven’t played thru it yet but all the notes appear to be there.
 Hopefully this will help those at least start to get a handle on copying the original solo.
 I will also get a complete lesson up for this as soon as I can in the very near future.